Ultimate Guide to Area Champaign-Urbana Area Food Trucks

 Oh, Honey Pie

 This duo is fulfilling the dream of a vintage pie shop.
 Combine that dream with the inspiration from a deceased grandfather—a baker.
 Inspired, they thought it was time to take the risk, and this sweet treat truck is rolling out for their second season.
 They serve pies 4-inch pies ($5) and standard 9-inch pies run $20 to $30 (need to preorder).
 Look for the salted honey pie; this old-fashioned recipe is made with local honey.
 Find them around downtown Champaign, fairs and festivals and Urbana’s Market at the Square.
 Clark Bar also sells the large pies.
-They are also confirmed for the August 8 CPL food truck rally.

 This doughy delight is perpetually sold out—everywhere.
 Get in line first and fast!
 Pandamonium bakes both cake and yeast style using fresh, real (organic if at all possible) ingredients with vegan options available.
 Try the cookie dough, banana split, orange creamsicle or the popular strawberry slider.
 The flavors vary, and they bake small batches in limited numbers.
 Find them this summer on Goodwin Avenue/Oregon Street on Wednesday and Thursdays, downtown Champaign on Friday and Urbana’s Market at the Square.
 The truck stays wherever it is until selling out—and it will sell out.
 This sweet panda has a permanent home in the same strip mall as Sun Singer Wine and Spirits.